jtjanecek/scdl/README.md

-  -pl, --playlist  Download a playlist instead of a single track -m, --metadata   Write track metadata to a separate file -dd, --disable-description   Disable reading and writing of description ID3 tag / JSON
+  -pl, --playlist  Download a playlist instead of a single track -m, --metadata   Write track metadata to a separate file -dd, --disable-description   Disable reading and writing of description ID3 tag / JSON -f, --ffmpeg-location   Path to ffmpeg.
+Can be the containing directory or ffmpeg executable itself
 ```

 ## Compatibility